mayurbhambhani/book-notes/Behave.md

 - It shouldn't require neuroscience to validate someone's internal state: The argument given here is that to prove PTSD was an organic disorder, neuroscience was required and that shouldn't have been the case.
 The question of why it shouldn't have been the case is not argued.
 More about PTSD: In veterans, due to stress, the hippocampus is damaged.
 Hippocampus secretes noradrenaline which helps in therapy while sleep as mentioned in [Why we sleep](Why%20We%20Sleep.md)
 - This info also doesn't mean that if neuroscience can demonstrate something, the validity of the proof is proportional to the fanciness of the neurobiology used.
 - If neuroscience helps us understand the reasons why a criminal committed a crime, it doesn't mean we have to forgive him.
 Understanding doesn't mean forgiveness.
 For example, someone committed a crime because PFC was absent and someone committed even if the PFC was present.
 The reasons can be argued to be biological in both cases.
--Side Notes: These arguments I felt were not well-argued and it is easy to sway either way.
+- Side Notes: These arguments I felt were not well-argued and it is easy to sway either way.
 Let us see if the coming chapters have better arguments.

 ## Chapter 3: Seconds To Minutes Before